MattB12/2020RacedayScreens/README.md

 # 2020 Screens

+## Race Coordinator

+[Race Coordinator](https://racecoordinator.net/index.html) is free software written by Dave from DPASoft which provides lap counting/timing for slot car races.
+One of *Race Coordinator's* many features is that the race screens are able to be customised, which is where these 2020 Screens comes in.
 These screen/XAML files, and their supporting files, make up a modernised *Race Coordinator* skin/theme that drags *Race Coordinator* into the 21st century :sunglasses:.
 This has been achieved by using modern font and colours, and by removing gradients to create a flatter look.

 ![2020 Screens animated GIF](Screenshots/2020RaceDay_full.gif "New Race Day screen")